Track IV: Religion & Science

 Track-Specific Admission Requirements:

-Students in the Religion and Science track should already have an MA and have strong background in (1) religious studies, theological studies, or philosophy of religion, and (2) natural sciences, the psychological sciences, or philosophy and history of science.
+Students in the Religion and Science track should already have an MA and have strong background in (1) religious studies, or philosophy of religion, and (2) natural sciences, the medical sciences, the psychological sciences, or philosophy and history of science.
 Further background in natural science, humanities, or social sciences is strongly encouraged, and required where relevant to a student’s proposed program of research.

 Track-Specific Course Requirements: